xuhdev/poorconn/README.rst

 Poorconn is a Python package that simulates poor network conditions.
 It is suitable for testing purposes, for both Python and non-Python projects.

-It can simulate the following unstable network conditions:
+It is capable of simulating the following poor network conditions:

 - Throttled network connections. (:func:`delay_before_sending`, :func:`delay_before_sending_upon_acceptance`)
 - Servers that cut off connections immediately upon accepting them. (:func:`close_upon_accepting`)